 Instead of just securing the zipper, you can go one step further and purchase a luggage strap or belt.
 JustLock has a line of brightly colored straps and belts that add an extra layer of protection. ($9.90)

 Luggage wrapping is another option for securing your baggage.
 However, yards and yards of plastic wrap is not environmentally sound.
 Instead, check out Coverlugg, which makes suitcase wrappings in everything from leopard print to your favorite team logo.
 While it’s not as tamper-proof as plastic wrap, it takes longer to penetrate your bag. ($24.99)

 Guarding your luggage is just one part of theft prevention.
 You also have to pay attention to your digital security.
 Radio Frequency Identification chips are now in credit, cards ID and passports, which can be used by criminals to steal individual personal information.

-These days, it’s smart to include a passport case with RFID blockers.
-One option is Royce Leather’s passport case ($36).
 You can also protect your credit cards with a RFID blocking wallet.
 One option is an aluminum wallet.
 TruVirtu offers a secure Pearl Credit Card Case.

 For more luggage reviews and news you can use, check out:

 - 5 New Gadgets to Make Your Luggage Travels Better